harmonylang/harmonylang.github.io/docs/reference/language/value-types.md

 A dictionary maps a set of values (known as `keys`) to another set of values.
 The generic syntax of a dictionary is { k<sub>0</sub> : v<sub>0</sub> , k<sub>1</sub> : v<sub>1</sub>, ... }.
 Different from Python, the empty dictionary is either `()` or `[]` (because `{}` is the empty set in Harmony).
 If there are duplicate keys in the list, then only the one with the maximum value survives.
 Therefore the order of the keys in the dictionary does not matter.
 Dictionaries support comprehension.
-The basic form is: { f(k) : g(k) fork in s}.
+The basic form is: { f(k) : g(k) fork in s }.
 There are various special cases of dictionaries, including lists, tuples, strings, and bags (multi-sets) that are individually described below.
 Operations on dictionaries include the following: